openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 **Boss Edge**

 A boss is a force to be reckoned with, and as such, it is more powerful in a number of ways.
 A boss cannot be subject to a finishing blow unless its hit point total has been reduced to zero.
-A boss NPC gets advantage on all attack rolls equal to its boss edge value.
+Furthermore, a boss NPC gets advantage on all attack rolls equal to its boss edge value.

-In addition to its normal allotment of actions, a boss also receives a number of boss actions on its turn equal to its boss edge score.
+In addition to its normal allotment of actions, a boss also receives a number of special *boss actions* on its turn equal to its boss edge score.
 Each boss action is a single major action that does not count against its normal action limit.
 Each boss action is resolved at a separate position in the initiative order.
 Start with the boss's usual array of actions on their initiative roll.
 The first boss action happens immediately after the initiative of the next lowest PC in the initiative order.
 Continue staggering boss actions to follow the next lowest PC until there are no more boss actions or no more PC initiatives.
 Any remaining boss actions happen at the end of the round.

+> ##### Example Initiative Order Using Boss Actions
+>
+> The following initiative order imagines a group of 4 player characters fighting a boss with an edge of 4.
+Only one of the PCs rolled higher than the boss on initiative.
+>
+> 1st: PC 1
+> 2nd: Boss's Normal Turn
+> 3rd: PC 2
+> 4th: Boss Action 1
+> 5th: PC 3
+> 6th: Boss Action 2
+> 7th: PC 4
+> 8th: Boss Action 3
+> 9th: Boss Action 4
+>

 ## Planning Combat Encounters